directionalconsulting/eleganterrors/README.md

 Copy the required directives from **/.htaccess** file into your .htaccess file.

-+ ErrorDocument - *all of these are required - they are currently Apache 2.x only*
++ ElegantErrors - *all of these are required - they are currently Apache 2.x only*
 + RewriteRules - *anything referencing /errors folder*
 + DirectoryIndex - *only if your .htaccess file does not already have this directive*
 + **All Other Rules -** *optional :: mostly from other files collected over time, please comment...*